foxglove/mcap/python/docs/jsonschema_tutorial.rst

 CSV format to an MCAP file.
 We'll use Python and `JSON Schema <https://json-schema.org/>`_ to quickly create messages without requiring extra serialization libraries or generated code.

-You can run all the code in this tutorial, or reference it `in the MCAP repo <https://github.com/foxglove/mcap/tree/main/python/examples/jsonschema/pointcloud_csv_to_mcap.py>`_.
+You can run all the code in this tutorial or reference it `in the MCAP repo <https://github.com/foxglove/mcap/tree/main/python/examples/jsonschema/pointcloud_csv_to_mcap.py>`_.

 Decoding the data source
 ------------------------